rishikavaish/Projects-ML/Multilabel_classifier_webapp/README.md

   - Fine tune a pretrained XLNet model
   - Generate Predictions
 - Applying the classifier model to create a multilabel intent classifier app using Streamlit

+# Installation
+The Code is written in Python 3.7.
+If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
+To install the required packages and libraries, run this command in the project directory after cloning the repository:

+'''
+pip install -r requirements.txt
+'''

 # Summary